 Unlike most land artists, their work was found in populated areas where it can be experienced by thousands of people at no cost to them.
 In 1961, they did their first collaborative work “Stacked Oil Barrels and Dockside Packages” at the harbor in Cologne, Germany before moving to New York City in 1964.

 In 1976, they installed their best known work “Running Fence” which consisted of an 18-foot-high fence with 2,050 white fabric panels, crossing more than 24 miles in Sonoma and Marin counties in northern California and extending into the Pacific Ocean.
 In 1983, their project “Surrounded Islands” had pink woven polypropylene fabric floating around 11 islands in Miami’s Biscayne Bay.
+The entire $3.1 million budget for “Surrounded Islands” came from Christo through the sale of predatory sketches and models.
 In 1985, they covered the Pont-Neuf Bridge in Paris with sand-colored fabric, which imitated the color of Paris’ pavements in sunset.

 Returning to California in 1991, they installed 1,760 gigantic, custom-made yellow umbrellas along an 18-mile stretch of the Tejon Pass about 60 miles north of Los Angeles.
 A bi-continental project known as “The Umbrellas,” it included the installation of 1,340 blue umbrellas in Ibaraki, Japan.